Axel Arenfeldt: Property

 Arenfeldt was in 1623–43 lensmann of Giske and in 1643–46 of Stjernholm in Norway.
 During the war with Sweden he was for a while imprisoned by the Swedish troops.
-In the mid-1720s, he purchased Basnæs at Skælskør in Denmark.
+In the mid-1620s, he purchased Basnæs at Skælskør in Denmark.
 He constructed a lavish new main building and was in general known for his luxurious and wasteful lifestyle.

+Tapestries

+At Skokloster Castle in Sweden there is a series of religious tapestries made in Gouda by Tobias Schaep for Axel Arenfeldt and his wife.
+During the Danish-Swedish War, these were taken to Sweden as spoils of war.